iTwin/viewer/packages/modules/web-viewer-react/README.md

 ## Dependencies

-If you are creating a new application and are using React, it is advised that you use create-react-app with @bentley/react-scripts.
+If you are creating a new application and are using React, it is advised that you use create-react-app with `@bentley/react-scripts`.
 There is also a predefined template that includes the iTwin Viewer package:

 ```
-npx create-react-app my-app --scripts-version @bentley/react-scripts --template @itwin/web-viewer
+npx create-react-app@latest my-app --scripts-version @bentley/react-scripts --template @itwin/web-viewer
 ```

 ## React component